-Since the organization exists for the purpose of creating the output of the core process, the enabling processes (human resources, information systems, etc.) should be designed to support and optimize the core work process.
+Since the organization exists to create the output of the core process, the enabling processes

+(human resources, information systems, etc.) should be designed to support and optimize the core work process.
 At this stage the design team may either redesign those processes (they may not have the right people on the design team and it may not be within their charter); or, they may create process requirements for the enabling processes.
 The core work process is the customer of those processes and should be clear in stating what it needs in order to optimize the core work.